-This course investigates how languages are implemented and gives the student enough knowledge to build specialized "mini languages" for niche applications.
-Students will use compiler generation tools, such as Lex and Yacc, and will create some hand-built components.
-Although some theory is presented, the emphasis is on implementation (programming) rather than theorem-proving.
-Most programming is done in C, but other languages (C++, Java) are also used; 3 hours of lecture per week.
-Prerequisite: CIS 3030.
-3050
+This course familiarizes the student with how computer languages are implemented.
+During the course, students will write a small compiler for a simplified programming language specified by the instructor.
+Students will use compiler construction tools such as lexical analyzer generators and parser generators as well as create some hand-built components.
+Although some theory is presented, the emphasis is on implementation.
+The programming is done in C, C++, or Java at the instructor's discretion; 3 hours of lecture per week.
+Prerequisite: CIS 3030, 3050